dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

 ]
 ```

 Just like the publish endpoint, the events are auto-wrapped as CloudEvents if `rawPayload` metadata is not set to true.
-The `contentType` field is optional and defaults to `text/plain`.

 ### Headers